schibsted/sdk-java-event-tracking/README.md

 ### Provider
 The Provider is the entity that is sending the Activity.
-The type is typically `Organization` and the ID is on the form `urn:spid.no:vg123` where the last part is supplied by SPT.
+The type is typically `Organization` and the ID is on the form `urn:spid.no:vg123` where the last part is the clientId supplied by SPT.

 ### Actor
 The Actor is the entity that is carrying out the Activity.
 For user tracking this is typically a user with the type